sazzadul1205/Dwip-Unnayan-Sangstha-Website/README.md

 ## 📌 Documentation Notes

-> **Repository-specific values:** Some URLs, contributor names, deployment paths, and credentials in this README are examples/placeholders and should be replaced with the values used by your deployment.
+> **Repository-specific values:** Some URLs, contributor names, deployment paths, and credentials in this README are placeholders and should be replaced with the values used in your deployment.

-> **Infrastructure:** Redis, Horizon, Sentry, Elasticsearch, and other optional services listed below depend on the deployment environment and are not necessarily required for every local development setup.
+> **Infrastructure:** Redis, Horizon, Sentry, Elasticsearch, and other optional services listed above depend on the deployment environment and aren't necessarily required for every local development setup.

 ## 🙏 Acknowledgments

-- **Dwip Unnayan Songstha** – For the opportunity to build this platform
+- **Dwip Unnayan Songstha** — For the opportunity to build this platform
-- **Laravel Community** – For the amazing framework
+- **Laravel Community** — For the amazing framework
-- **React & Inertia Teams** – For the incredible frontend experience
+- **React & Inertia Teams** — For the incredible frontend experience
-- **All Contributors** – For their time and effort
+- **All Contributors** — For their time and effort

 ---